Home

 Who We Are

 Two of our members have served as State Regent – Joan Pollard Wayne (1928-2015) for the term 1999-2001, and Doda Sheehan White for the term 1993-1995.
-Over the years many of our members have served in other capacities at both state and national level.
+Over the years, many of our members have served in other capacities at both state and national level.

-Front Range Chapter NSDAR became a Commemorative Partner with the national 50th Anniversary of Vietnam Commemoration in 2016, and one of our members has organized and conducted five separate ceremonies since that date to formally honor and thank 428 Vietnam veterans with certificates and lapel pins, for which she received national recognition.
+Front Range Chapter NSDAR became a Commemorative Partner with the national 50th Anniversary of Vietnam Commemoration in 2016, and one of our members has organized and conducted five separate ceremonies since that date to formally honor and thank 428 Vietnam Veterans with certificates and lapel pins, for which she received national recognition.

 Mountains drawn by Gertrude Kellogg Evans